State Education Agency (SEA) Dyslexia LegislationYes

 Synopsis As Introduced: "Amends the School Code.
 Requires the State Board of Education to distribute to each school board information on screening instruments available to identify students who exhibit potential indicators of dyslexia and other reading disabilities.
 Requires a school board to select and implement age-appropriate screening instruments for the early diagnosis of dyslexia and other reading disabilities and to ensure that each kindergarten student enrolled in the school district is screened for dyslexia and other reading disabilities.
 Requires the State Board to develop and distribute to each school board guidance on appropriate intervention strategies for students diagnosed with dyslexia or other reading disabilities.
 Provides that, in the event that a student is determined to exhibit potential indicators of dyslexia or another reading disability, the school board shall ensure that the student receives a comprehensive assessment for the learning disorder and, in the event that a diagnosis is confirmed, the school board shall provide appropriate intervention strategies to the student.
 Sets forth requirements concerning professional development related to reading disabilities, the incorporation of the International Dyslexia Association's definition of dyslexia into administrative rules, and an additional written test for certain educator licensure candidates.
 Effective immediately."

 As the Illinois State Board of Education (ISBE) website states, "Public Act 98-0705PDF Document required the State Board of Education, subject to appropriation or the availability of private donations, to establish an advisory group to develop a training module or training modules to provide education and professional development to teachers, school administrators, and other educational professional regarding multi-sensory, systematic, and sequential instruction in reading.
 Although no funding was appropriated for this advisory group, the Board decided to convene a group of stakeholders to discuss this important topic and review existing programs.
 The stakeholder group created a 'Reading Intervention Toolkit' based on their reviews.
-The group encourages schools and districts to utilize the Program and Methods section of the toolkit as a rubric to assess their own interventions and needs in order to provide appropriate targeted reading intervention as determined by screenings/diagnostic assessments and progress monitoring."
+The group encourages schools and districts to recognize the Program and Methods section of the toolkit as a rubric to assess their own interventions and needs in order to provide appropriate targeted reading intervention as determined by screenings/diagnostic assessments and progress monitoring."
 It can be noted that ISBE recommends universal screening three times per year.
-See Understanding Dyslexia and Reading Instruction Best Practices Related to Dyslexia for more information.
+More information can be found in this Reading Instruction Best Practices Related to Dyslexia document.

 State Recognized Screeners